Commentary on Psalm 2 – Messiah’s Grand Conclusion

 Blessed are all they find refuge in Him

-First, to gain insight into the import of this portion of Psalm 2 ,I began by learning something about Classical Hebrew.
+To gain insight into the significance of this portion of Psalm 2, I began by learning something about Classical Hebrew.
 In translating this from Hebrew to English, by literally replacing the Hebrew words with English words, one gets “blessed – all – take refuge – in – Him.
-In Classical Hebrew, word order is important and sentences have a Verb-subject-object structure.
-The first word in this sentence is “blessed,” which is a noun rather then the expected verb, making this a special Hebrew sentence known as a normative (or verb-less) sentence, where the “to be” verb is understood.
+In Classical Hebrew, word order is important.
+Sentences have a Verb-subject-object structure.
+Normally, the first word in a sentence is the verb or action.
+In this final sentence of Psalm 2, the first word is “blessed,” which is a noun rather then the expected verb, making this a special Hebrew sentence known as a normative (or verb-less) sentence, where the “to be” verb is understood.
 So “blessed” is the subject noun.
 The verb is “are.”
 This is followed by the noun “all.”
 Thus, a correct English translation is “Blessed are all.”
 The rest of the Hebrew in this sentence contains a verb, “find refuge” or “trust” and a preposition “in” followed by the noun “Him.”
 “In Him” indicates where the refuge is found.
 Since the verb “to find refuge” is not at the beginning of the sentence, it is not the main verb or action of the sentence.
-It must be part of what we in English would call a clause and the noun of this clause must be understood to refer to “all.”
+It must be part of what we, in English, would call a clause and the noun of this clause must be understood to refer to “all.”
+So, “all find refuge.”
 Remember the subject of this sentence is talking about a group of people called or named “blessed.”
-This is descriptive, something that they are.
+This is descriptive of something that they are.
 It is not describing that is happening.
 These people are not being blessed.
 They are blessed.
 It is their state of being.
 As this is a normative sentence, the rest of the sentence is giving a further description of this group of people.
 This group of people “find refuge” or “trust.”
-In the Hebrew, I do not see any conditional elements in this sentence.
-It is not just when, and if, these people put their trust in Him, that they are blessed.
+In the Hebrew, there are no conditional elements.
+This group of people “find refuge” or “trust.”
+Yet, is seems that many read this concluding sentence of Psalm 3, understanding the phrase, “who put their trust in Him,” as a necessary condition to receive blessing.
+It does not say “Blessed are those if they but their trust in Him,” or “Blessed are those because they put their trust in Him.”
+(Unless such condition is commonly understood in such a Classical Hebrew sentence structure.)
+Reading the sentence, as it is written, without condition, then it is not just when, and if, these people put their trust in Him, that they are blessed.
+THEY ARE BLESSED!
 The subject of the sentence is not “all those, who put their trust in Him.”
-It is “the blessed.”
+The subject of this sentence is “the blessed.”
 This may seem like a small point.
-It is true that, as the NKJV seem to say, by adding the three words “who put their” indicating that “all those who put there trust in Him, the Son, will be blessed.
+It is true, as the NKJV seems to say, by adding the the three words “who put their,” that “all those who put there trust in Him, the Son, will be blessed.”
 But this sentence is not saying come and trust and be blessed.
 It is describing “The Blessed Ones.”
-It is describing the blessed.
-They trust or find refuge in the Lord.
-It is not saying the blessing comes because these put their trust in Him.
+It is describing The Blessed (plural).
+They trust in, they find refuge in the Lord.
+It is not saying the blessing comes as a result of, or because these put their trust in Him.
 I trust Him.
-But what if my trusting is not trusting enough?
-What if I struggle greatly to trust in Him?
+What if my trusting is not trusting enough?
+What if I struggle greatly to trust in Him and fear I will fail to trust in Him?
 This sentence is not saying that my act of trusting or taking refuge makes me blessed.
-Rather, as one of the blessed, I trust or take refuge in Him.
-In this there is comfort.
+Rather, as one of the blessed, I trust in and take refuge in Him.
+In this there is certain comfort.
 May the Lord God be praised!
-[1] – for more detail see not below

 The Hebrew word “Blessed” is translated from the Hebrew esher. which occurs 45 times in the OT.
 27 times it is translated “blessed” and 18 times “happy.”
 Looking at these passages “blessed” and “happy” can be used interchangeably.
 A blessed person is a happy person.
 A happy person is a blessed person.
 They mean the same thing.